Key Takeaways

 - Changes in exercise tolerance

 Research shows that vegans who consume varied diets rich in legumes, leafy greens, and vitamin C-containing foods often maintain iron levels comparable to omnivores.
-The key is understanding your individual status rather than assuming deficiency.
+The key is understanding your individual status rather than assuming a deficiency.
 For more insights, read whole food multivitamins with iron for a balanced perspective on iron supplementation.

 Essential Nutrients in Vegan Multivitamins Without Iron

-Key Nutrient | Primary Benefits | Whole Food Sources |
+| Key Nutrient | Primary Benefits | Whole Food Sources |

-Methylated B12 | Energy metabolism, nerve function | Fortified nutritional yeast, plant milks |
+| Methylated B12 | Energy metabolism, nerve function | Fortified nutritional yeast, plant milks |

-Vitamin D3 | Bone health, immune support | Fortified foods, sunlight exposure |
+| Vitamin D3 | Bone health, immune support | Fortified foods, sunlight exposure |

-Zinc Picolinate | Immune function, wound healing | Pumpkin seeds, legumes |
+| Zinc Picolinate | Immune function, skin health, and tissue repair | Pumpkin seeds, legumes |

-Iodine from Kelp | Thyroid function, metabolism | Seaweed, iodized salt |
+| Iodine from Kelp | Thyroid function, metabolism | Seaweed, iodized salt |

 Bioavailability matters significantly.
 Methylated forms of B12 and folate work immediately in your body, while chelated minerals like zinc picolinate absorb more efficiently than basic mineral salts.